-What happens to me during a period of unpaid leave in terms of money?
+What happens to me during a period of unpaid leave in terms of monies?
 Do I have access to Universal Credit?

 My employer is laying me off/making me redundant.
 What happens to my apprenticeship?

-If you are furloughed (through the job retention scheme) or made redundant, please speak to your Skills Coach or Designated Tutor at B&FC as soon as you can.
+Please speak to your Skills Coach or Designated Tutor at B&FC as soon as you can if you are furloughed (through the job retention scheme) or made redundant.

 If I can’t work/attend training, will I still be paid?

-I am on a fixed-term contract, which would ordinarily have given enough time to complete the training and the end-point assessment.
+I am on a fixed-term contract, which would ordinarily have provided enough time for me to complete the training and the end-point assessment.
 If the training is delayed, and I have not completed my EPA before I leave employment, can I do the end-point assessment afterwards?

 Please speak to your Skills Coach or Designated Tutor at B&FC.

-We will work with you and your employer to reschedule the EPA wherever we can, which may also include reviewing your apprenticeship agreement and commitment statement.
+We will work with you and your employer to reschedule the end-point assessment wherever we can, which may also include reviewing your apprenticeship agreement and commitment statement.

 What will happen if I am not well enough to take my end-point assessment?

-If you are unwell, or in a period of self-isolation, and unable to attend your end-point assessment, please contact your Skills Coach or Designated Tutor at B&FC as soon as you can - to provide us with enough time to re-schedule your assessment.
+If you are unwell, or in a period of self-isolation, and unable to attend your end-point assessment, please contact your Skills Coach or Designated Tutor at B&FC as soon as you are able.
+This will allow us the maximum time to re-schedule your assessment.